mcl-uk/RSA_in_plain_python/README.md

 Think about it, it really is amazing!

-This script implements RSA encyption and decryption in simple, easily readable, commented native python code.
-No crypto libraries are required and it's even migratable to microPython.
+This script implements RSA key-generation, encyption and decryption in simple, easily readable, commented native python code.
+No crypto libraries are required, just a random number source - it's even migratable to microPython.

-It also illustates key-generation using just a couple of primitive functions from pycryptodome.
-So you will need to pip install pycryptodome to run this script

-This is for illustrative purposes only, and is presented here in the hope of shining a light on the simplicity, mathematical beauty and sheer genius of RSA cryptography.
+This is for illustrative purposes only, and is presented here in the hope of illuminating the simplicity, mathematical beauty and sheer genius of RSA cryptography.

 Use in the real world at your own risk.